 The next several decades saw steady growth for the company not only domestically but internationally.
 In 1993 McKay welcomed his son Nicholas Jr. into the company.
 With his help, Helmac grew and introduced new products to the company outside of just lint rollers.

 Until 1998, Helmac was the leader in the production and sales of lint rollers.
-With the introduction of the lint roller manufactured by 3M, they were no longer the only lint leader on the market.
 With the emergence of a significant competitor in the lint category, McKay decided to bring in a consulting firm to help with their image.
 After extensive research, renaming the company and rebranding their lint pick-up was in the company’s best interest.
 Thus, in 2000 Helmac was rebranded as the Evercare Company.
 At this time, the company also moved from its headquarters from Flint, MI to Alpharetta, GA.

 Between 2000 and 2010, Evercare went through a lot of innovation and additions to its product line.
 Evercare entered into laundry accessories by acquiring HBD’s laundry line, the dry cleaning business with its professional-grade lint-pick up, introducing a larger lint roller with the Giant Lint Roller, and began manufacturing and distributing under the licensed brands Woolite and Brawny.
 After they acquired Essaplast in 2007, they started doing business as The oneCare Company.
 During this time, Evercare also launched scented lint rollers under a license with Bounce.
 Evercare was also the first to introduce colors to their lint rollers.
 Then in2008, Evercare created their vacuum alternative MEGA lint roller.